watson-developer-cloud/swift-sdk/README.md

 ### Speech to Text

 The IBM Watson Speech to Text service uses speech recognition capabilities to convert English, Spanish, Brazilian Portuguese, Japanese, and Mandarin speech into text.
+The services takes audio data encoded in [Opus/OGG](https://www.opus-codec.org/), [FLAC](https://xiph.org/flac/), WAV, and Linear 16-bit PCM uncompressed formats.
+The service automatically downmixes to one channel during transcoding.

 Create a SpeechToText service: